w3c/webappsec-suborigins/specs/suborigins/spec.markdown

 * The rules on how Suborigins are defined.
 * The rules on how Suborigins are tracked.

-</section> <!-- /Framework::Defining a Suborigin::Relationship of Suborigins to Origins-->
+</section> <!-- /Defining a Suborigin::Relationship of Suborigins to Origins-->

 <section>
-### Serialization
+### Representation of Suborigins

-At an abstract level, a suborigin consists of a scheme, host, and port of a traditional origin, plus a [suborigin namespace][].
+At an abstract level, a suborigin consists of the scheme, host, and port of a traditional origin, plus a [suborigin namespace][].
 However, as mentioned above, suborigins are intended to fit within the framework of [[!RFC6454]].
 Therefore, this specification provides a way of serializing a Suborigin bound resource into